Theirs was a great love story.

 While researching financial resources online, Mary Rose found a reference to Fifth Season Financial.
-Its FLAG (Funds for Living And Giving) program allows patients diagnosed with a later-stage illness to find financial relief from an asset they own but don’t realize they can immediately monetize: their life insurance policy.
+Its Funds For Living Program allows patients diagnosed with a later-stage illness to find financial relief from an asset they own but don’t realize they can immediately monetize: their life insurance policy.
 She visited fifthseasonfinancial.com and learned how John might be qualified to take an advance of a part of the death benefit of his policy to help improve his life now.

-While initially skeptical (“Is this too good to be true?”), Mary Rose contacted Fifth Season Financial and spoke to their representatives, who gave her a clear understanding of how the FLAG process works and how it would generate funds from John’s life insurance benefit.
-She was particularly interested in the fact that the FLAG program kept his policy intact, and would likely provide two separate payouts: an initial advance now plus a beneficiary payout later (the policy death benefit minus the advance and fees accrued).
+While initially skeptical (“Is this too good to be true?”), Mary Rose contacted Fifth Season Financial and spoke to their representatives, who gave her a clear understanding of how the Funds For Living process works and how it would generate funds from John’s life insurance benefit.
+She was particularly interested in the fact that the Funds For Living Program kept his policy intact, and would likely provide two separate payouts: an initial advance now plus a beneficiary payout later (the policy death benefit minus the advance and fees accrued).
 She filled out an application, and Fifth Season handled the rest.
 In less than two months, John received an advance of $173,000.

 Mary Rose cannot imagine what life would have been like without those funds.
 “It helped with everything.
 The burden of everything was lifted off my shoulders, but also off John’s shoulders.
 He didn’t have to worry about not being able to go back to work.
 I was able to take family leave.
 I took 5 months off, and we lived our 30-year retirement in those five months.
 We went to Punta Cana, we went to Key West, we went to Disney with our family.
 We saw friends, we went out to dinner…all the things I would have been white knuckles doing as our retirement fund dwindled…We didn’t have to think twice about anything.
 Can you put a price on that?”